 The carving represents a mythological scene, a Balinese variation on the eclipse motif, in which the sun or moon is devoured by a demon.
 The story, taken from the Adiparwa, is that Kala Rau (or Rahu), a demon from hell, sneaked into heaven out of curiosity and stole a cup of amrita.
 Before he had managed to swallow this immortality potion completely, Wisnu – who was warned by the sun and the moon – cut off his head with his kris*.
 The demon’s body died but his head became immortal because he already had a gulp of amrita in his mouth.

 Since then, out of spite, Kala Rau has tried to devour the sun or moon to rob the gods of light.
 Kala Rau is therefore also depicted in Balinese art as a demon head with a disc in its mouth.
 In this version, the moon has been replaced by the goddess Ratih, who is associated with the moon (her partner Semara, god of love, is associated with the sun).
 The wood carving thus represents a moon eclipse.

 The statue is 42 centimeters high and weighs 3 kilos.
-Some striking details are the goddess’s bare breasts, the bird’s head (Garuda mungkur) in her neck (not visible in the pictures above) and the pineapple-shaped fruit or flower in her left hand**.
+Some striking details are the goddess’s bare breasts, the bird’s head (Garuda mungkur) in her neck (not visible in the pictures above) and the pineapple-shaped object in her left hand, which is probably a jar of amrita.
 These details differ from most later wood carvings of Dewi Ratih and Kala Rau and indicate that it’s an old statue from around 1950.

 * In another version of the story, Kala Rau is beheaded by Wisnu throwing his chakra disk at the demon.